-4.4.1.
-Where a petition has been received by the ICB it shall be included as an item for the agenda of the next meeting of the Board.
+4.4.1 Where a valid petition has been received by the ICB it shall be included as an item for the agenda of the next meeting of the Board.

-4.5.
-Nominated Deputies
+4.5 Nominated Deputies

-- 4.5.1.
-With the permission of the person presiding over the meeting, the Partner Members of the Board may nominate a deputy to attend a meeting of the Board that they are unable to attend.
+- 4.5.1 With the permission of the person presiding over the meeting, the Partner Members of the Board may nominate a deputy to attend a meeting of the Board that they are unable to attend.
 The deputy must be of an equivalent position to the Board member they are deputising for.
-The deputy may speak and vote on their behalf. - 4.5.2.
-The decision of the person presiding over the meeting regarding authorisation of nominated deputies is final.
+The deputy may speak and vote on their behalf. - 4.5.2 The decision of the person presiding over the meeting regarding authorisation of nominated deputies is final.

-4.6.
-Virtual attendance at meetings
+4.6 Virtual attendance at meetings

-4.6.1.
-The ICB Board and its committees may choose to meet physically (for example, for the purpose of an AGM), at its discretion.
-However, by default, the ICB Board and its committees will be held virtually.
+4.6.1 The ICB Board and its committees may choose to meet physically (for example, for the purpose of an AGM), at its discretion.
+However, where necessary, the ICB Board and its committees may be held virtually.

-4.7.
-Quorum
+4.7 Quorum

-- 4.7.1.
-The quorum for meetings of the Board will be 50% members, including: - a) The Chair or Vice Chair; - b) Either the Chief Executive or the Chief Finance Officer;

-- c) Either the Executive Medical Director or the Chief Nursing Officer; - d) At least one other Non-Executive Member; - e) At least two Partner Members; - f) At least two Place Members.
+- 4.7.1 The quorum for meetings of the Board will be 50% members, including: - a) The Chair or Deputy Chair; - b) Either the Chief Executive or the Chief Finance Officer; - c) Either the Executive Medical Director or the Chief Nursing Officer; - d) At least one other Non-Executive Member; - e) At least two Partner Members; - f) At least two Place Members.

-4.7.2.
-For the sake of clarity:

-- a) No person can act in more than one capacity when determining the quorum; - b) An individual who has been disqualified from participating in a discussion on any matter and/or from voting on any motion by reason of a declaration of a conflict of interest, shall no longer count towards the quorum. - 4.7.3.
-For all committees and sub-committees, the details of the quorum for these meetings and status of deputies are set out in the appropriate terms of reference.
+- 4.7.2 For the sake of clarity: - a) No person can act in more than one capacity when determining the quorum; - An individual who has been disqualified from participating in a discussion on any matter and/or from voting on any motion by reason of a declaration of a conflict of interest, shall no longer count towards the quorum; - c) A nominated deputy permitted in accordance with standing order 4.5 will count towards quorum for meetings of the board. - 4.7.3 For all committees and sub-committees, the details of the quorum for these meetings and status of deputies are set out in the appropriate terms of reference.

-4.8.
-Vacancies and defects in appointments
+4.8 Vacancies and defects in appointments

-- 4.8.1.
-The validity of any act of the ICB is not affected by any vacancy among members or by any defect in the appointment of any member. - 4.8.2.
-In the event of vacancy or defect in appointment the following temporary arrangement for quorum will apply: - a) The quorum will remain at 50% of total Board members (i.e. no reduction in the quoracy outlined in 4.7.1 of these standing orders).
+- 4.8.1 The validity of any act of the ICB is not affected by any vacancy among members or by any defect in the appointment of any member. - 4.8.2 In the event of vacancy or defect in appointment the following temporary arrangement for quorum will apply: - a) The quorum will remain at 50% of total Board members (i.e. no reduction in the quoracy outlined in 4.7.1 of these standing orders).

-4.9.
-Decision making
+4.9 Decision making